benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - This is the traditional MVC equivalent in Backbone
 - You have a separate file for the template (markup) as well as model & view (logic)
-- A non-JS expert could come in and make changes in a familiar env
+- Nice things: a non-JS expert could come in and make changes in a familiar env
-- We used `js-*` prefix in our templates to safely reference them in views
+- We used `js-*` prefix in our templates to safely reference them in JavaScript

 /////